big-image

 TREE SIZES

-• Black Jack Fig trees produce Large, purple-brown figs with sweet, juicy, strawberry-red flesh that is similar to the fruit of Brown Turkey Fig.
+• Black Jack Fig trees produce large, purple-brown figs with sweet, juicy, strawberry-red pulp that is similar to the Brown Turkey Fig.

 • Self-fruitful.